-We may decide to pursue additional financing activities to facilitate development activities at the Piedmont Lithium Project and to fund working capital and our corporate operations.
+We may decide to pursue additional debt or equity financing activities to facilitate further exploration, evaluation and development activities at the Project and to fund working capital and our corporate operations.
 We expect that such financing will result in additional sales or issuances of our ordinary shares or ADSs, but we also may engage in debt financing.

-If we complete a definitive Feasibility Study for the Piedmont Lithium Project and ultimately make a decision to develop the Piedmont Lithium Project, this will require substantial additional funds, which would require future debt or equity financings.
+If we complete a DFS for the Project and ultimately make a decision to develop the Project, this will require substantial additional funds, which would require future debt or equity financings.